What Documents Do I Need To Apply For Medicare?

 How To Enroll In Medicare

-For those not receiving Social Security benefits, you will need to apply for Medicare benefits when you reach 65.
+Those not receiving Social Security benefits must apply for Medicare when they reach 65.
 You can apply for Medicare online through the Social Security Administration’s website.
 The online application process is quick and easy, and most of the information needed can be submitted on the application itself.
-Depending on your situation, you might need to submit original versions of some of the documents already mentioned above.
+Depending on your situation, you might need to submit original versions of some of the abovementioned documents.

 You can also apply for Medicare coverage over the phone or in person.
-Simply call the Social Security Administration at 1-800-772-1213 (TTY 1-800-325-0778) to apply for benefits.
+Call the Social Security Administration at 1-800-772-1213 (TTY 1-800-325-0778) to apply for benefits.
 You can also make an appointment at your local Social Security office to apply for Medicare benefits.
-Be prepared to bring your driver’s license to your appointment to prove your identity, along with the other documentation already mentioned.
+Be prepared to bring your driver’s license to your appointment to prove your identity and the other documentation already mentioned.

-If you wish to enroll in a Medicare Advantage plan or Medigap plan, you will need to contact the insurance company that manages the plan directly.
-If you already have Original Medicare, the insurance company will require your Medicare number and the date on which your Medicare coverage started.
+If you wish to enroll in a Medicare Advantage or Medigap plan, you must contact the insurance company that manages the plan directly.
+If you already have Original Medicare, the insurance company will require your Medicare number and the date your Medicare coverage started.
 This information can be found on your Medicare card.
 If you have lost it, you can always request a replacement Medicare card online through your My Social Security account.

 When To Enroll In Medicare